Effort aims to boost coronavirus protections for North Dakota's vulnerable population

-North Dakota officials on Wednesday are launching an effort to better protect the state's most vulnerable residents from COVID-19, particularly those in nursing homes and facilities that care for people with disabilities.
+North Dakota officials are launching an effort to better protect the state's most vulnerable residents from COVID-19, particularly those in nursing homes and facilities that care for people with disabilities.

 The Vulnerable Population Protection Plan -- or VP3 -- has several components, including identifying and isolating positive cases, utilizing "rapid response" teams in the event of an outbreak, minimizing staff movement across facilities and ramping up testing of care workers for the coronavirus disease, Gov. Doug Burgum said during a Tuesday briefing.
 Visitation already has been restricted at long-term care facilities across the state.